Thru-Echoes/structure-gene-discovery/README.md

 ## 2. Data

 We are going to use simulated data that represents rows of genes with columns of condition expression.
 Simulated data comes from a number of parameters of gene-properties-transcript relationships / complex.

+Setting 10 target labels (10 multi-class predictor probabilities).

 ## 3. Model Approaches